All-Terrain Vehicles (ATVs) are designed for adventure, but just like any other vehicle, their tires don’t last forever.

-Below are things that affect the longevity of your ATV tires and what it means.
+Below are things that affect the longevity of your tires and what it means.

-- Aggressive riding – Going hard with your ATV, doing burnouts, and just being crazy is a fast way to wear out your ATV tires.
+- Aggressive riding – Going hard, doing burnouts, and just being crazy is a fast way to wear out your tires.

-- Letting the ATV sit – An ATV tire may look fine, but if you’re not using your ATV enough, the tires can dry rot.
+- Letting it sit – A tire may look fine, but if you’re not using your machine enough, the tires can dry rot.
 A tire that is dry rotted is very dangerous to drive on.

-- Rough terrain – Riding your ATV on rough terrain can wear it out quicker.
+- Rough terrain – Riding on rough terrain can wear it out quicker.
 Things like rocks to even thorn bushes can puncture the tire prematurely.
-Even pavement is bad for your ATV tires.
+Even the pavement is bad.

-- Overloaded – Hauling too much weight for your ATV and its tires can cause the tires to wear uneven or even pop.
+- Overloaded – Hauling too much weight can cause the tires to wear uneven or even pop.

-- High tire pressure – People are used to higher PSI for their car or truck, but going to similar PSI for your ATV will cause it to explode or wear uneven and damage the tire.
-The correct PSI for your ATV tire is on the ATV itself, do NOT go by the MAX PSI on the tire.
+- High tire pressure – People are used to higher PSI for their car or truck, but going to similar PSI will cause it to explode or wear uneven and damage the tire.
+The correct PSI for your tire is on the unit itself, do NOT go by the MAX PSI on the tire.

-- Age – ATV tires don’t last forever.
+- Age – Tires don’t last forever.
 The tires are slowly breaking down and with enough time, they become useless.

-There are several signs of a bad or worn out ATV tire, such as the following.
+There are several signs of a bad or worn out tire, such as the following.

 - No tread left.